Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 “It’s all worth it though.
 We were living in a 700 square feet house with 7 people and three dogs.
 The program we went through was awesome.
 This was a short sale, but it took 10 months to complete,” she says.
 “When you have a disability, it’s really hard to save money.
 This program did wonders for us.”

 According to the U.S. Department of Health & Human Services, 54 million people in the United States are living with a disability – that’s one in every five.
-And to make things even tougher for those with disabilities, the median annual earnings of non-institutionalized persons ages 21-64 years with a disability is $36,400.
+And to make things even tougher for those with disabilities, the median income of non-institutionalized persons ages 21-64 years with a disability is $36,400.
 That statistic was calculated by Cornell University Employment and Disability Institute.
 With a salary that low, it won’t be easy to qualify for a mortgage without a lot of help.

 “If someone’s sole source of income is social security disability, it would be hard to save money for a down payment,” says Brian Sullivan, spokesperson for the U.S. Department of Housing and Urban Development in Washington, D.C.
 “The first rule of thumb if you are buying a first home whether on disability or not is to undergo some counseling.
 I know when I bought my first house, I didn’t have a clue.
 I learned the hard way about homeownership.”

 “The program offers home loans at below-market interest rates (usually a whole percentage below) to people with disabilities who wish to purchase their first home.
-CHFA sells tax exempt bonds and uses the investment money to pass on in the form of lower interest rates for our clients,” he says.
+CHFA sells tax-exempt bonds and uses the investment money to pass on in the form of lower interest rates for our clients,” he says.
 “It allows those with disabilities to get into a home that they might not have been able to get in.”

 Other Housing Programs